jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-I-IV-03-checkpoint.md

     </tr>
 </table>

-Now, these three sums make up together 1600*l.*; we have, therefore,
+Now, these three sums make up together 1600 pounds; we have, therefore,

 $$